1up-lab/contao-sentry-bundle/README.md

 --

-In the first place, this is an "wrapper extension" for the [`sentry/sentry-symfony` bundle][1].
+In the first place, this is a "wrapper extension" for the [`sentry/sentry-symfony` bundle][1].
 Therefore, you need to configure this bundle as you would configure the `sentry/sentry-symfony` bundle: [Documentation][2]

 ### Recommended configuration